CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/delegation-code.md

 # Delegate Variable Mapping

-To implement a class that delegates the input and output variable mapping for a call activity, this class needs to implement the `org.camunda.bpm.engine.delegate.DelegateVariableMapping` interface.
+To implement a class that delegates the input and output variable mapping for a call activity, this class needs to implement the `org.operaton.bpm.engine.delegate.DelegateVariableMapping` interface.
 The implementation must provide the methods `mapInputVariables(DelegateExecution, VariableMap)` and `mapOutputVariables(DelegateExecution, VariableScope)`.
 See the following example: